jceschin/jceschin/README.md

 Also, I completed Henry's coding bootcamp where I developed an ecommerce app and a virtual wallet using JavaScript, React, React Native, Redux, NodeJS, Express and PostgreSQL, among other technologies.

-Looking forward to build great products as a Front-End developer.
+Looking forward to build great products as a Full Stack or Front-End developer.

 My featured projects: